Wales

 Wales, Constituent country in the United Kingdom.

 Cardiff International Airport provides connections to European destinations, while railway lines link major cities to the British transport network.
-Buses operate between towns and rural areas, with travelers encountering bilingual signage in Welsh and English.
+Buses run between towns and rural areas, with travelers encountering bilingual signage in Welsh and English.
 Summer months from June through August bring milder temperatures for outdoor activities.

 Location: United Kingdom